JacobHelwig/covdepGE/README.md

     ## 1e-04, : Response 2: final model did not converge in 200 iterations

     ## Warning in covdepGE(data_mat, Z, kde = T, sigmasq = mean(sigmasq), var_min =
-    ## 1e-04, : Response 3: 16/50 candidate models did not converge in 200 iterations
+    ## 1e-04, : Response 3: 17/50 candidate models did not converge in 200 iterations

     ## Warning in covdepGE(data_mat, Z, kde = T, sigmasq = mean(sigmasq), var_min =
     ## 1e-04, : Response 3: final model did not converge in 200 iterations

     ## Warning in covdepGE(data_mat, Z, kde = T, sigmasq = mean(sigmasq), var_min =
     ## 1e-04, : For 1/5 responses, the selected value of sigmabeta_sq was on the grid
     ## boundary.
-See return value ELBO for details
+See return value VB_details

     ## Warning in covdepGE(data_mat, Z, kde = T, sigmasq = mean(sigmasq), var_min =
     ## 1e-04, : For 5/5 responses, the selected value of pi was on the grid boundary.
-    ## See return value ELBO for details
+    ## See return value VB_details

-    ## Time difference of 4.551104 secs
+    ## Time difference of 4.804732 secs

 ``` r
 # grid search results